akash9753/GlobalHtmlCssJs/src/imp.md

 ---------------------------------------------------

-justify content align item can take 5 values 1.flex-start work with cross axis not main axis 2.flex-end work with cross axis not main axis
+ align item can take 5 values
+1.flex-start work with cross axis not main axis 2.flex-end work with cross axis not main axis
 3.center